JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 We've mixed a good amount of content by now, and I think it will surely make you a better user of Nginx now that the fundamentals have been taught.
 There is of course, always more to learn if you seek it.
 For that very reason, I have supplied you with some additional topics/resources that I believe are also relevant and important to know down the line.
 So here they are!

-1. Enabling http2 for better data resource management is essential to browser speed nowadays, but in order to get there we need to set up an ssl certificate for your site! https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/
+1. Enabling http2 for better data resource management is essential to browser speed nowadays, but in order to get there we need to set up an ssl certificate for your site!
+[Click here for resource]( https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/)

-2. Server pushing, with http2 enabled, can improve the way content is loaded by linking specific files to location directives: https://www.nginx.com/blog/nginx-1-13-9-http2-server-push/
+2. Server pushing, with http2 enabled, can improve the way content is loaded by linking specific files to location directives: [Click here for resource](https://www.nginx.com/blog/nginx-1-13-9-http2-server-push/)

-3. Rate limiting, a built in module to Nginx, allows the managing of incoming connections in order to improve security, reliability, and service based connections: https://www.nginx.com/blog/rate-limiting-nginx/
+3. Rate limiting, a built in module to Nginx, allows the managing of incoming connections in order to improve security, reliability, and service based connections: [Click here for resource](https://www.nginx.com/blog/rate-limiting-nginx/)

-4. Basic Authentication, a simple to set up but very handy option to add as an extra layer of account user security: https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/
+4. Basic Authentication, a simple to set up but very handy option to add as an extra layer of account user security: [Click here for resource](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/)

 5. Reverse proxying, which allows an intermediary between a client and the resource itself.
-Useful for when you need to serve some additional logic from the back end service to the client: https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/
+Useful for when you need to serve some additional logic from the back end service to the client: [Click here for resource](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)

-6. Load balancing, a reliable way to audit user requested traffic from the client to the back end server: https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/
+6. Load balancing, a reliable way to audit user requested traffic from the client to the back end server: [Click here for resource](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/)

 7. And finally, drum roll please......
-Common pitfalls to be aware of when working with Nginx! https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/
+Common pitfalls to be aware of when working with Nginx!
+[Click here for resource](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/)

-8. Cough, cough... actually one more thing for those who still need more learning, a tailored repo to advanced Nginx learning! https://github.com/fcambus/nginx-resources
+8. Cough, cough... actually one more thing for those who still need more learning, a tailored repo to advanced Nginx learning!
+[Click here for resource](https://github.com/fcambus/nginx-resources)

 Alright well that's enough.
 I hope that all of this content has given you more confidence to tackle server side challenges.
 I know that it has for me, and I will certainly appreciate using Nginx more now that I understand it!